MichaelHoste/sokoban/README.md

 TO DO
 -----

- 1a. refresh the invitations when changing level
- 1b.
-Put link to my stuff at the bottom of the page (and also privacy and legal stuffs) 1c.
+ 1a.
+Put link to my stuff at the bottom of the page (and also privacy and legal stuffs) 1b.
 Integrate application in fb canvas
+ 1c.
+Register to fb application
  1d.
-Register to fb application
- 1e.
 Use "feed dialog", "request dialog" and "send dialog" when appropriate (request can only be used in canvas) (1)
  2. 99Design for main page
  3. Create dashboard :
    * total users / total resolved levels / total boxes on goals